 The attorneys at Holliday Karatinos Law Firm, PLLC can help you seek compensation for your injuries if you were a victim of a crime caused by a property owner’s failure to provide adequate security.
 Our North Tampa FL premises liability attorneys have decades of experience representing personal injury victims.
 One of the practice areas our firm focuses on is cases involving negligent security.
 If you believe that a property owners’ failure to provide adequate security caused you or your loved one to be harmed by criminals, please call a premise liability attorney for help.
 We take a personalized approach to each case we handle.
 We will take the time to answer your questions, and together we will figure out whether you have a case.

-Assault — Can I Sue a Business for Negligent Security?
+Can I Sue a Business for Assault Due to Negligent Security?

 Commercial property owners in Florida have a legal responsibility to maintain property in reasonably safe condition to guard against foreseeable crimes.
 That includes providing adequate lighting, replacing broken windows and doors, installing proper locks, controlling access to keys, having security personnel when appropriate and having adequate overnight security in convenience stores to guard against preventable crimes.